-Information relating to each Director's ownership (including the ownership of his or her immediate family) in each Portfolio of the Fund in this SAI and in all registered investment companies in the DFA Fund Complex as of December 31, 2020 is set forth in the chart below.
+Information relating to each Director's ownership (including the ownership of his or her immediate family) in each Portfolio of the Fund in this SAI and in all registered investment companies in the DFA Fund Complex as of December 31, 2018 is set forth in the chart below.

-Aggregate Dollar Range of Shares Owned in All Funds Overseen by Director in Family of Name Dollar Range of Portfolio Shares Owned Investment Companies Disinterested Directors: George M. Constantinides None None Directly; Over \$100,000 in Simulated Funds Douglas W. Diamond None None Directly; Over \$100,000 in Simulated Funds Darrell Duffie None None Roger G. Ibbotson None Over \$100,000; Over \$100,000 in Simulated Funds
+Name Dollar Range of Fund Shares Owned Aggregate Dollar Range of Shares Owned in All Funds Overseen by Director in Family of Investment Companies Disinterested Directors: George M. Constantinides None None Directly; Over \$100,000 in Simulated Funds Douglas W. Diamond None None Directly; \$50,001-\$100,000 in Simulated Funds Darrell Duffie None None Roger G. Ibbotson None Over \$100,000; Over \$100,000 in Simulated Funds

-&lt;sup>2 Each Director is a director or trustee of each of the five registered investment companies within the DFA Fund Complex, which include: the Fund; DIG; DFAITC; DEM; and Dimensional ETF Trust.
-Each disinterested Director also serves on the Independent Review Committee of the Dimensional Funds, mutual funds registered in the provinces of Canada and managed by the Advisor's affiliate, Dimensional Fund Advisors Canada ULC.
+Each Director is a director or trustee of each of the four registered investment companies within the DFA Fund Complex, which include: the Fund; DIG; DFAITC; and DEM.
+Each disinterested Director also serves on the Independent Review Committee of the Dimensional Funds (effective March 28, 2019 with respect to Darrell Duffie and Ingrid M. Werner), mutual funds registered in the provinces of Canada and managed by the Advisor's affiliate, Dimensional Fund Advisors Canada ULC

-N Dally David Date II.
-Change of the Aggregate Dollar Range of Shares Owned in All Funds Overseen by Director in Family of Name Dollar Range of Portfolio Shares Owned Investment Companies Myron S. Scholes None Over \$100,000; Over \$100,000 in Simulated Funds Abbie J. Smith None None Directly; Over \$100,000 in Simulated Funds Ingrid M. Werner None None Interested Director: David G. Booth None Over \$100,000
+Name Dollar Range of Fund Shares Owned Aggregate Dollar Range of Shares Owned in All Funds Overseen by Director in Family of Investment Companies Edward P. Lazear None None Directly; Over \$100,000 in Simulated Funds Myron S. Scholes None Over \$100,000; Over \$100,000 in Simulated Funds Abbie J. Smith None None Directly; Over \$100,000 in Simulated Funds Ingrid M. Werner None None Interested Director: David G. Booth None Over \$100,000

-\ As discussed below, the compensation to certain of the disinterested Directors may be in amounts that correspond to a hypothetical investment in a cross-section of the DFA Funds.
+^{} As discussed below, the compensation to certain of the disinterested Directors may be in amounts that correspond to a hypothetical investment in a cross-section of the DFA Funds.
 Thus, the disinterested Directors who are so compensated experience the same investment returns that are experienced by shareholders of the DFA Funds although the disinterested Directors do not directly own shares of the DFA Funds.

-Set forth below is a table listing, for each Director entitled to receive compensation, the compensation received from the Fund during the fiscal year ended October 31, 2020 and the total compensation received from all five registered investment companies for which the Advisor served as investment advisor during that same fiscal year.
-The table also provides the compensation paid by the Fund to the Fund's Chief Compliance Officer for the fiscal year ended October 31, 2020.
+Set forth below is a table listing, for each Director entitled to receive compensation, the compensation received from the Fund during the fiscal year ended October 31, 2018 and the total compensation received from all four registered investment companies for which the Advisor served as investment advisor during that same fiscal year.
+The table also provides the compensation paid by the Fund to the Fund's Chief Compliance Officer for the fiscal year ended October 31, 2018.
+Darrell Duffie and Ingrid M. Werner were appointed to each Board of the DFA Fund Complex effective March 28, 2019.
+Accordingly, they did not receive any compensation for the fiscal year ended October 31, 2018.